I’m a proponent of intermittent fasting because I believe in its health benefits, but I’ve not always been that way.

 There are different intermittent fasting methods.
 The most popular ones are:

 The 16/8 Method: In this method, you’ll fast for 16 hours and have an 8-hour feeding window.
 Your fasting window includes your sleeping hours.
-Example: Eat your first meal at 12 pm and stop eating from 8 pm.
+Examples: Eat your first meal at 11 am and stop eating from 7 pm.
+Or eat your first meal at 10 am and stop eating from 6 pm.
+Or eat your first at 12 pm and stop eating from 8 pm.

 Eat-Stop-Eat: In this method, you fast for 24 hours once or twice a week.
 During your 24-hour fasting window, you’ll take a complete break from food.
 The fasting period is then followed by a feeding window where you eat whatever you like.